anonghosty/shadowserver_email_automation/docs/index.md

 ---

+# Here I Show Appreciation For My Development in Critical Thinking

+This toolkit is a dedication to my mentors Kwadwo Osafo-Maafo and Spilker Wiredu, my brother from another country Mark Kilizo from Kenya.
+They made the impossible actually possible and gave me so much focus to bring this to reality.
+Also shoutout to DeepDarkCTI!!

+---

 ## 📌 Overview

 This project automates the ingestion, parsing, categorization, and reporting of threat intelligence feeds from [Shadowserver](https://www.shadowserver.org/).
 It is built for CSIRT teams and analysts looking to streamline Shadowserver report handling and transformation into actionable intelligence.